Back to Blogs

 Cleanlab

 Cleanlab is a Python library that focuses on label noise detection and correction.
-While not exclusively an active learning tool, it can be used in conjunction with active learning pipelines.
+While not exclusively an active learning tool, it can be used with active learning pipelines.
 Cleanlab helps identify mislabeled samples, allowing you to prioritize cleaning noisy labels during the annotation process.

 Key features